 This is good news.
-It at least means there’s no evidence of more cancer for now for my 6-year-old pal and it probably means the adenocarcinoma is not the most aggressive kind.
+It at least means there’s so far no evidence of the cancer spreading in my 6-year-old pal and it probably means the adenocarcinoma is not the most aggressive kind.
 I am relieved.
 Our vet called first thing after looking over the x-ray and CT scan taken on Monday.
 It’s been a long haul since Cowboy’s other vet first suspected a mass on June 25 and referred us on to the surgeon.

 Cowboy just seems grateful that we saddled up this morning for a walk instead of another trip to the doctor, though he has been an excellent patient and healed faster than I expected.
 He’s all the way back to his happy, heeler-kind of normal.
 He’s a tough cowboy with good doctors.

 We’ll go back initially for monthly checks.
 The vet who called this morning treated Cowboy as pup when he was surrendered to the hospital with erlichiosis (ur·luh·kee·ow·suhs), a tick-inflicted disease.
 Cowboy’s first home was Laguna Pueblo.
 I brought him to Placitas for foster care.
 It took only three days for his status to change.
 In 2016, the tiny, sick pup rested his head on my leg as we sat on the floor and watched the season’s first big rain through a patio door.